dvidEast/nwHacks-Panda/README.md

 # PandAI @ nwHacks 2024
 ## Inspiration

 In this era of rapid technological advancements and pervasive social media, countless individuals worldwide grapple with challenges in maintaining focus on crucial tasks.
 Distraction is more than just an inconvenience; it poses obstacles to learning, contributes to feelings of exclusion, and can even hinder professional advancement in the workplace.
-It is for these reasons that **PandAI** was conceived.
+It is for these reasons that **PandAI** was created.

 ## What it does